Alex Skolnick: Work outside of Testament

 After his first departure from Testament, Skolnick joined the band Savatage in 1994 for the recording of Handful of Rain, as well as its follow-up live album and home video release Japan Live '94.
 In 1991 he recorded and toured with the Stuart Hamm band.
 He also played guitar for Ozzy Osbourne in 1995.
 In 2004, he made a guest appearance on Lamb of God's Ashes of the Wake album, recording a solo for the album's instrumental title track.

-During the mid to late 1990s, Skolnick led several projects in the San Francisco Bay Area, including Skol-Patrol, a funk band featuring Michael Manring that played themes from police shows.
+During the mid to late 1990s, Skolnick led several projects in the San Francisco Bay Area, including Skol-Patrol, a funk band featuring Michael Manring that played theme songs from police television shows.
 He recorded two albums with Attention Deficit, a trio with Manring and Tim Alexander of Primus.
 In the late 90s, he collaborated with electric violinist Joe Deninzon (who he met in New York City at the New School) in the band Stratospheerius, recording The Adventures of Stratospheerius album.
 He also appears on their Live Wires album.

-In 1998, Skolnick moved to New York City and began devoting all of his energy to jazz, enrolling in The New School for Jazz & Contemporary Music and graduating with a degree in jazz performance.
+In 1998, Skolnick moved to New York City and began devoting all of his energy to jazz.
+Skolnick traces his interest in jazz to overhearing a recording engineer re-mastering Live at Birdland, a 1964 album by John Coltrane, at the same studio where Testament recorded their third album Practice What You Preach.
+Skolnick knew Coltrane only by reputation and was fascinated by the album, later recalling: “This whole new world opened up for me.”
+He enrolled The New School for Jazz & Contemporary Music in 1998, and graduated with a degree in jazz performance.
 Since 2002, he has toured and recorded as the Alex Skolnick Trio, a jazz group known for rousing bebop renditions of classic rock and heavy metal tunes.
 The trio has performed at the Rochester International Jazz Festival, Musikmesse Frankfurt, Germany, the National Center for the Arts, Mexico City, and the Iridium Jazz Club in New York City.
 Skolnick's trio has been praised by Down Beat, Jazziz, and The Village Voice.
 Their album Veritas (Palmetto) reached No. 7 on the iTunes jazz chart.

 Skolnick released a DVD Jazz tuition set with Rock House Method in May 2010.
 He recorded the album What's Next? with pianist Randy Klein in 2012.